-When a friend posted a study on Facebook that said expensive wedding rings lead to more divorce, it caught Randal Olson’s eye.
+A friend’s Facebook post that said expensive wedding rings lead to more divorce caught Randal Olson’s eye.

-“My girlfriend and I had recently talked about wedding rings,” said Olson.
+“My girlfriend and I had recently talked about wedding rings,” says Olson.
 “She said she did not want a big wedding ring.
-After reading the study, I was thankful we agreed on that topic.
+After reading the study, I was thankful.
 I am one semester away from graduating with a doctorate in computer science.
 My focus is on research so I don’t take things at face value.
-As I read the study (A Diamond is Forever and Other Fairy Tales: The Relationship between Wedding Expenses and Marriage Duration – Francis and Mialon 2014), I ran across this huge table of many different factors that play a role in long-term marriage.”
+As I read the study (A Diamond is Forever and Other Fairy Tales: The Relationship between Wedding Expenses and Marriage Duration), I ran across this huge table of many different factors that play a role in long-term marriage.”

-Some of the findings made perfect sense to Olson, such as:
+Some of the findings make perfect sense to Olson, such as:

-“I was pretty shocked to see that the number of people who attend your wedding actually has a huge impact on long-term marital stability,” Olson said.
-“Couples who elope are 12.5 times more likely to end up divorced than couples who get married at a wedding with 200 plus people.
+“I was pretty shocked to see that the number of people who attend your wedding actually has a huge impact on long-term marital stability,” Olson says.
+“Couples who elope are 12.5 times more likely to divorce than couples who get married at a wedding with 200 plus people.
 The more I thought about this, the more it actually made sense.
 Having a large group of family and friends who are supportive of your marriage is vitally important to the long-term stability of your marriage.”

-“Some of my friends read these findings, commented that they were in the bad categories and asked me if their marriage was doomed,” Olson said.
+“Some of my friends read these findings and commented that they were in the bad categories.
+They asked me if their marriage was doomed,” Olson says.
 “The answer to that is no, but according to this research, statistically they are more likely to run into challenges.
 I believe the biggest takeaway for someone considering marriage like myself, is this isn’t a list of do’s and don’ts.
 However, this was a very large study and the findings are worthy of consideration to help couples have a more stable marriage.”

-“I think planning is the key,” he said.
+“I think planning is the key,” he shares.
 “It takes a lot of work to plan a wedding.
 Put that same amount of effort into planning for your marriage.”